elocemearg/numsolver/README.md

 5. `imperfectSolutionsMin`
 6. `imperfectSolutionsMax`

-If either `imperfectSolutionsMin` or `imperfectSolutionsMax` are set, then solutions which are not the best available will be remembered and delivered in the `SolverResults` object passed to `finishedCallback()`.
+If either `imperfectSolutionsMin` or `imperfectSolutionsMax` are set, then solutions which might not be the best available will be remembered and delivered in the `SolverResults` object passed to `finishedCallback()`, as long as they're within that min-max range.
 If `target` was `null` then you probably want to set these otherwise you won't get any solutions at all.

-Setting `imperfectSolutionsMin` to 101 and `imperfectSolutionsMax` to 999 will tell the engine to retain all solutions which reach any number between 101 and 999.
+For example, setting `imperfectSolutionsMin` to 101 and `imperfectSolutionsMax` to 999 will tell the engine to retain all solutions which reach any number between 101 and 999.

 See the description of `SolverResults` for information on how to list the imperfect solutions.